Ex-JPMorgan U.S. adviser pleads guilty to embezzling $22 million

 At the time of Oppenheim’s arrest, JPMorgan issued a statement saying it had alerted U.S. authorities to the matter, noting that it was “angry that this person violated the trust our clients place in us.”

-The case is U.S. v.
-Oppenheim, U.S. District Court, Southern District of New York, No. 15-cr-548.
-(Reporting by Nate Raymond in New York; Editing by Noeleen Walder and Richard Chang)
+Reporting by Nate Raymond in New York; Editing by Noeleen Walder and Christian Plumb